Donald Trump is Fox News' top PR guy

 Wednesday's ABC interview illustrated Fox's newfound influence in the White House.
 It was visible again on Thursday morning, when the channel's early morning show, "Fox & Friends First," had a short segment about Chelsea Manning's critique of former President Obama.

 The on-screen graphic called Manning an "ungrateful traitor" in an oversized font.
-The host, Abby Huntsman, said Obama called Manning a "weak leader."
+The host, Abby Huntsman, said Manning called Obama a "weak leader."
 (In fact, Manning implied that but did not call Obama "weak.")

 Huntsman's segment was at 5:50 a.m.
 At 6:04 a.m., Trump tweeted: "Ungrateful TRAITOR Chelsea Manning, who should never have been released from prison, is now calling President Obama a weak leader.
 Terrible!"